Convection signatures in early-time gravitational waves from core-collapse supernovae: Simulations overview and analysis methods

-Furthermore, we output data at a default cadence of $\unit[1]{ms}$, including various physical variables to enable a closer analysis of the connection between the dynamics and the \gls{GW} signal.
-For a more detailed analysis, three simulations, \texttt{s0.0-1}, \texttt{s1.0-1}, and \texttt{s2.0-1}, were rerun from $\unit[10]{ms}$ before core bounce until at least $\unit[100]{ms}$ post-bounce, using a finer output cadence of $\unit[0.1]{ms}$.
+We output data every $\unit[1]{ms}$, recording key physical quantities to analyse the link between the dynamics and the \gls{GW} signal.
+For a refined analysis, models \texttt{s0.0-1}, \texttt{s1.0-1}, and \texttt{s2.0-1} were rerun from $\unit[10]{ms}$ before bounce to at least $\unit[100]{ms}$ after, with an output cadence of $\unit[0.1]{ms}$.